 Mr. Murray, in an attempt to support his erring doctrine, teaches that the word, "clouds," in 1 Thessalonians is not referring to clouds in the sky but a gathering of people of like mind, a collection of witnesses who know the truth.
 Such interpretations are not consistent with the 1 Thess. passage.

 Accepting or denying the teaching of the rapture does not affect one's salvation.
 It is a doctrine that can be believed or not without any affect upon a person's position in Christ.
 Unfortunately, the Shepherd's Chapel teaching is rather harsh regarding the rapture.
-Mr. Murray, the pastor of the Shepherd's Chapel, states that the rapture is a false doctrine (Newsletter #193-Nov, 1994) and that many who believe in the rapture will be deceived into worshiping the Antichrist (Newsletter #205, Nov.
+Mr. Murray, the pastor of the Shepherd's Chapel, states that the rapture is a false doctrine (Newsletter #193, November, 1994) and that many who believe in the rapture will be deceived into worshipping the Antichrist (Newsletter #205, Nov.
 1995).
-At one point Mr. Murray stated that 95 percent of the churches that teach the rapture will accept the antichrist as the savior (Newsletter #116, June 1988).
-Such statements are simply not sustainable from a biblical perspective.
+At one point Mr. Murray stated that 95 percent of the churches that teach the rapture will accept the antichrist as the savior (Newsletter #116, June, 1988).
+Such statements are simply not sustainable from a Biblical perspective.
 Nevertheless, please consider some more quotes from Mr. Murray regarding the rapture:

 - Teachers of the rapture are dangerous.

-- "The false prophets promise salvation cheaply. . . .
-They say, 'All you have to do is believe and then wait to be raptured out of here'.
+- "The false prophets promise salvation cheaply . . .
+They say, 'All you have to do is believe and then wait to be raptured out of here.'
 These are dangerous teachers, friends."
-(Newsletter #193-Nov.
-1994).
+(Newsletter #193, November, 1994).

 - Preachers have twisted the truth regarding the rapture.